You are looking at 1 - 10 of 54 items for

 This paper describes an unusual halo observed on the morning of 19 January 1787 from Caspe, Spain.
 The most striking characteristic of this phenomenon was a vertical tail of light that appears under one of the false suns.

 A new Rondeletia species (Rondeletieae, Rubiaceae) was collected by the combined German- Cuban research group of the National Botanical Garden of Cuba in the dry southern region of the historical province Oriente, actually Prov.
 Guantánamo, in the valley of Rio Seco between Imias and Cajobabo.
 The region is rich in small leaved sclerophyllous species belonging to the section Hypoleucae Fernandez-Zequeira, like R. acuminata, R. baracoensis, R. ingrata.
 It is also closely related to R. rugelii of the province Matanzas, and to the R. fuertesii of Hispaniola.
 From these mentioned species the new taxon differs in having naked corolla tube, a character completely unique in the section.

-(M3, g) with the prescribed metric g as the adapted metric of the almost contact metric structure.
+We give a simple proof of the existence of an almost contact metric structure on any orientable 3-dimensional Riemannian manifold (M 3, g) with the prescribed metric g as the adapted metric of the almost contact metric structure.
 By using the key formula for the structure tensor obtained in the proof this theorem, we give an application which allows us to completely determine the magnetic flow of the contact magnetic field in any 3-dimensional Sasakian manifold.